The Quran and Judeo-Christian Pseudepigrapha (Part 5, Finale): The Crucifixion and Trinity

 The Quran does not tell a detailed story surrounding the crucifixion event, so one must do one’s best to fill in the gaps somewhat.
 A tafseer (an exegetical commentary) on the chapter by Abul Ala Maududi says,

-“As a result of a comparative study of the Qur’anic and Biblical versions we are persuaded that, so far as the trial at the court of Pilate is concerned, it was probably Jesus who was tried.
+“As a result of a comparative study of the Qur’anic and Biblical versions, we are persuaded that, so far as the trial at the court of Pilate is concerned, it was probably Jesus who was tried.
 Pilate sentenced him to death after the Jews showed their deep hostility to Truth and righteousness by openly declaring that, in their view, the life of a thief was of higher value than that of a man with such a pure soul as Jesus.
 It was then that God raised Jesus up to heaven.”

 So, this mufassir (author) takes as accurate the extant biblical narrative surrounding the death of Jesus up to Pilate’s sentencing.
 The Bible, according to the mufassir, gets it wrong afterwards.
 The point this verse seems to make is that whoever it was that the Roman authorities crucified was, in fact, not Jesus (Isa).
 Notice the following implications.
 First, the Quran presupposes that there was a crucifixion that day.
 Second, everyone there present – Jesus’s family members, especially his grieving mom, the disciples, Roman authorities, opposing Jewish leaders, and Roman soldiers – all believed it was Jesus.
 But the testimony of this verse is that all these heavily invested people were mistaken.

 Someone might say, “No, it is not that human cognition is untrustworthy, but Allah performed a miracle to rescue his faithful prophet that day.”
 The result is the same.
 If Allah did a miracle that no one knew about for 600 years, the practical effect is still that the cognition of the people involved was massively unreliable.
 For instance, according to the extant biblical story, Jesus’ mom died believing that her son was killed (and resurrected).
 His friends also died, some of them gruesomely, because they believed Jesus was killed (and resurrected).
 Indeed, they even started a worldwide movement on the belief that Jesus was killed.
-Six hundred years later, we learn the truth about a miracle!
+Six hundred years later, we supposedly learn the truth about a miracle!
 As Descartes painfully learned, such a world of skepticism is not livable.

 We should confidently dismiss the testimony of the Quran on historical grounds and reject the rewriting of history in the name of God.
 The crucifixion of Jesus is one of those historical events that historians of various metaphysical persuasions agree on.
 We also reject the skepticism accompanying the universe the Quran portrays.
 If a nursing mother cannot be sure that the infant is the same one she birthed recently, we may as well all be brains in some evil genius’ vat.